LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 The process for integrating a custom data feed into your smart contract or Web3 dApp is simple:

-1. Use our [self-service documentation](/services/direct-request-jobs/Jobs-and-Pricing) to build your contract.
+1. Use our documentation (links above) to build your contract.
 2. If deploying to mainnet, please fill out our [request form](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet oracle address.
-3. Trigger your contract's `request` function!
+3. Execute your contract's `request` function!
 Our oracle will write your data to your smart contract within seconds.

 :::info
 We offer free smart contract development and testing services for our **mainnet customers**.
 If interested, please reach out to us via our [request form](https://linkwellnodes.io/Getting-Started.html), or [book a meeting](https://calendly.com/linkwell-nodes) with us to get started.